-The program would be open to qualified buyers with incomes up to 140 percent of area median income, or $110,600 for a family of four.
+Upon completion, homes will be made available to qualified buyers with incomes up to 140 percent of area median income, or $110,600 for a family of four.
 Buyers must use the homes as their primary residences for a minimum five-year occupancy period.

 # # #